 - Low Costs

 In the coming years, as per current trends, we anticipate an abundance of edge-computing IoT devices.
 To ensure their smooth operation at minimal costs, we must actively shift significant computational tasks to edge computing platforms.
 Thus, edge computing architecture is the preferred computing system for companies with large data.

 Moving large amounts of data across regional and national boundaries poses threats to data security.
 Overcoming this challenge is achievable by placing the data closer to its source and adhering to existing laws on data sovereignty.
 This approach enables the local management and processing of unfiltered data, eliminating the need to transmit it to the cloud, especially when the cloud resides in different jurisdictions.

 Even though edge network has many advantages and gets quicker responses than ever, there are some major drawbacks.

 It depends a lot on using multiple interactive devices, including vectors, local servers, and IoT devices that contain in-built processing systems.
 It is undoubtedly beneficial for processing large complex data; however, it offers hackers an opportunity to tamper with these devices.

-Cloud computing continues an upper hand over edge computing due to its high scalability and better data processing capabilities.
+Cloud computing continues the upper hand over edge computing due to its high scalability and better data processing capabilities.
 Having said that, the latter one’s servers continue to remain defined and limited.

-We hope now you have full knowledge of what is edge computing, how it is different from cloud computing, applications, and the shortcomings as well as the benefit of edge computing technology.
-The basic principle that makes edge computing solutions the preferred method is that it keeps the data closer to its source, reducing latency and bandwidth significantly.
+We hope now you have full knowledge of what is edge computing, how it is different from cloud computing, applications, and the shortcomings as well as the benefit of edging technology.
+The basic principle that makes edge networking solutions the preferred method is that it keeps the data closer to its source, reducing latency and bandwidth significantly.